buildthenmarket/buildthenmarket/README.md

 In Business for 8 years, BUILD then MARKET was officially launched on February 1st, 2016.

 Active Projects:

 - 1 Android/iOS App
 - 7 Uniquely Branded Websites
 - 5 Client Websites

-# Specialized Proficiencies
+## Specialized Proficiencies

+### UX Engineering

+- HTML (writing clean, semantic markup)
+- CSS (Modular, scalable)
+- CSS methodologies (BEM, SMACSS, OOCSS)
+- CSS preprocessors (something like LESS, SCSS, PostCSS)
+- Modern CSS (Flexbox, Grid)
+- based on design mocks, Create user-experiences from low-fidelity sketches or hi-fidelity pixel perfect mockups for web apps, desktop apps, and eCommerce sites
+- Landing Pages
+- fluency in Adobe CS
+  - Slice high fidelity prototypes (JPG and PNG) in Photoshop
+  - export images from source files
+- Implement clean code solutions for SPA web applications

-## 1. accessibility guidelines
+### accessibility guidelines

 - Use appropriate ARIA (Accessible Rich Internet Applications) roles and attributes to enhance the accessibility
 - develop code that adheres to the accessibility standards such as the Web Content Accessibility Guidelines (WCAG)

-## 2. Custom CSS Design Systems
+### Custom CSS Design Systems

+### Email Development

+- Knowledge of CAN-SPAM and e-mail regulatory compliance
+- building out email templates utilizing modular HTML components
+- Eloqua (Oracle)
+- Salesforce Marketing Cloud (SFMC)
+- Use tools such as Litmus to ensure deliverability, fix issues across different email clients and devices, and test how each email renders.
+- Solid experience working in Mailchimp, Constant Contact, Salesforce
+- configure emails to send in a one-time send or a journey-based send campaign

+### digital banners

+- animated banner ads